EP08-001 in its original livery working a train from Warsaw to Lublin; location and date unknown. Photo by D. Adamovich (postcard from my collection).

 In late 1960s, in view of track upgrading on principal routes, it was decided to build electric locomotives for passenger traffic, capable of higher speed – 140 to 160 km/h.
 New machines were to be developed from those already in service – EU05 (supplied by Škoda in 1961) and EU07 (license-built variant of British EU06, built by Pafawag of Wrocław since 1964).
 Between 1971 and 1977, 27 EU05s (all machines then in service) were rebuilt to the EP05 standard, with reduction gear ratio changed from 84:37 to 77:44 and maximum speed increased from 125 km/h to 160 km/h.
 The last of them was withdrawn from service in May 2008.

 Apart from EP08-015, which was written off after a serious crash in December 1994, all machines of this type still remained in service in late 1990s, based in Warsaw and Wrocław.
-Pending the introduction of modern EU11s, their withdrawal seemed inevitable, but only EP08-014 was in fact written off in 2000.
+Pending the introduction of modern EU11s, their withdrawal seemed inevitable, but only EP08-014 was in fact written off in March 2000 and scrapped in July 2006.
 After the entire EU11 program had collapsed (all locomotives of this type were finally sold to Italy and none saw service with PKP), it was decided to keep all remaining nine EP08s in use.
 Today they form a part of the PKP InterCity fleet and operate mainly between Warsaw and Poznań with express trains, but sometimes can be seen also on other principal routes.
 All are currently based in Warsaw.
 Together with two EP05s (finally withdrawn from use in 2007 and 2008) and 47 EP09s they made up a motley collection of express locomotives in the PKP InterCity service.
 In 2008 the company decided to purchase modern ES64U4 ‘Eurosprinter’ locomotives from Siemens.

 Main technical data